ldecaro/redrive-s3-sqs-lambda/README.md

 # S3 Redrive Lambda!

 It replays S3 PUT events.
-Scan files in your S3 bucket (based on prefix, keys or lastModifiedDate) and send PUT messages to a SQS queue.
+Scans files in your S3 bucket (based on prefix, keys or lastModifiedDate) and send S3 PUT events to a SQS queue.

 This is Java 17 project that uses [Maven](https://maven.apache.org/), so you can open this project with any Maven compatible Java IDE to build and run tests.